lucapette/web/main/content/writing/event-driven-microservices-a-comparative-analysis-of-kafka-streams-and-typestream.md

 When I'm talking about [TypeStream](https://github.com/typestreamio/typestream) to people, I often get asked:

-> How does it compare to Kafka Streams?
+> How does TypeStream compare to Kafka Streams when building microservices?

 It's more than a fair question; the functional overlap between the two technologies is large.
 After all, Kafka Streams is TypeStream's default runtime.

-To answer the question as concretely as possible, I compare them in the context of an event-driven microservices architecture since that's a common use case for both.

-I start with defining what I mean by "event-driven microservices", then, with the help of a purposely trivial problem, I look at how Kafka Streams and TypeStream.
+To answer the question as concretely as possible, I explain what I mean by "event-driven microservices", then, with the help of a purposely trivial problem, I look at how Kafka Streams and TypeStream.
 Finally, I compare the two technologies in terms of developer experience and deployment model.

 Here's the table of contents if you'd like to jump to a specific section: